jpreecedev/developerhandbook/src/pages/how-to-connect-to-a-sql-azure-database-using-sql-server-management-studio/index.md

 ---
 layout: post
 title: How to connect to a SQL Azure database using SQL Server Management Studio
+description: A brief tutorial that explains how to use SQL Server Management Studio to connect to a SQL Azure database
 date: 2014-03-01
 categories: ['Azure']
 tags: ['Azure', 'sql azure', 'windows azure']